baharmon/baharmon.github.io/_pages/intro-to-qgis.md

 then in the item properties panel below that set a map scale.
 Optionally add cartographic elements such as a numeric scale.
+Use the export image button to save your
-Use the export image button
+<i class="ms ms-map"></i>
-to save your map as a jpg at 300 DPI.
+map as a jpg at 300 DPI.

 | Rivers of the World |
 |:---:|